 Upwards of 95% of all EAM software implementations fail to deliver the desired results.
 The underlying cause of most EAM failures can be traced back to the early stages of the implementation process.
 Implementation activities often cost organizations more than the software itself, so it makes sense to learn about concepts and practices that can help prevent implementation failure.
-To maximize your chance of success when implementing facility maintenance software in your organization, avoid these 8 common pitfalls.
+It’s important to maximize your chance of success when implementing facility maintenance software in your organization.
+Avoid these 8 common pitfalls when implementing EAM software:

-- Failing to understand the true cost of full EAM implementation
+1. Failing to understand the true cost of fully implementing EAM software

 EAM vendors that want to win your business will try to provide you with the most competitive bids possible.
 They might be reluctant to reveal implementation costs upfront for fear that they won’t be chosen for the sale.
 The practice of hiding the full costs of implementation isn’t uncommon in the maintenance software industry because many EAM software vendors are more interested in selling their software than fixing an organization’s problems.
 Be sure to select a vendor that not only offers competitively priced software but that also works closely with you to align your organization’s processes with their software’s functionality.